a1roth/sermilik_gridded_hydrography/README.md

 # sermilik_gridded_hydrography
-Code and data for Sermilik Fjord gridded hydrography using objective mapping method (version 1: June 2025)
+Code and data for Sermilik Fjord gridded hydrography using objective mapping method (version 1: June 2025) October 2025 updates: Depth units have been changed to meters for all gridded data and the climatology (Units previously km, but described as m).
+Now description and values match.

 ## Project Description
 Full description in Roth, A. et al., (in review), A fjord dataset for multi-disciplinary applications: Thirteen years of ocean observations in Sermilik Fjord, Southeast Greenland, Earth Systems Science Data (DOI coming soon).